CalvinVHarvey/GraveYardz/README.md

   - graveyard.reload - gives access to the '/gv reload' command to reload the main config file.
   - graveyard.tp - gives access to the '/gv tp' command.
   - graveyard.del - gives access to the '/gv del' command.
+  - graveyard.exempt - Players with this permission will just respawn normally and not respawn at the nearest graveyard.

 ## graveyards.yml Tutorial